Gun test: Lithgow Arms LA101 Crossover

-Contributor Broadsword falls in love with the Australian-made Lithgow Arm LA101 Crossover rifle in this test & review
+Contributor Broadsword falls in love with the Australian-made Lithgow Arm LA101 Crossover rifle in this detailed test and review...

 Australians are known worldwide for their tenacity and tough work ethic and it comes as no surprise that Lithgow Arms, based in New South Wales, have crafted a premium rimfire rifle with all the features real hunters want.

 This Crossover rimfire emanates from a historic arms manufacturer spanning over a century of firearms production.
 Since 1912, Lithgow have had their small arms utilised in conflicts from Gallipoli in WWI to modern-day Afghanistan.